adibbehrooz/adib.digital/readme.md

 ## Pan Module:
 * pan.js:
     This is the main module and almost every other module is imported into it.
-The night sky, constellations, cursor, and Ajax.
+The night sky, constellations, cursor, and Ajax. <br>
 The main goal of this module is to create **infinite pan** and put every object like constellations and stars in it.
-This module uses multi-event listeners, like _mousedown_ and _mousemove_.
+This module uses multi-event listeners, like _mousedown_ and _mousemove_.<br>

  ```
   class Pan {